snoyberg/posa-chapter/warp.md

 ### 1 process per core

 Many have hit upon the idea of creating
-N event-driven processes to utilize multi-core processors where N is the number of cores.
+N event-driven processes to utilize N cores (Fig XXX).
 Port 80 must be shared for web servers.
 Using the prefork technique (please don't confuse with Apache's prefork mode), port sharing can be achieved by modifying code slightly.
-We call this "1 process per core" (Fig XXX).

 ![1 process per core](3.png)

 One web server that uses this architecture is nginx.
-Node.js used the event-driven architecture in the past but it also implemented 1 process per core recently.
+Node.js used the event-driven architecture in the past but it also implemented this scheme recently.

-The advantage of this architecture is that it utilizes all cores of a multi-core processer and improves performance.
+The advantage of this architecture is that it utilizes all cores and improves performance.
 However, it does not resolve the issue of programs having poor clarity.

 ### User threads

 GHC's user threads can be used to solve the code clarity.
 They are implemented over an event-driven IO manager.
+Starndard libraries of Haskell use non-blocking system calls so that they can cooperate with the IO manager.
-GHC's user threads are light weight: modern computers can run 100,000 user threads smoothly.
+GHC's user threads are lightweight: modern computers can run 100,000 user threads smoothly.
 They are robust: even asynchronous exceptions are catch (we explain this later in detail).

-Some languages and libraries provided user-space threads in the past, but they are not commonly used now because they are not lightweight or are not robust.
+Some languages and libraries provided user threads in the past, but they are not commonly used now because they are not lightweight or are not robust.
 But in Haskell, most computation is non-destructive.
 This means that almost all functions are thread-safe.
 GHC uses data allocation as a safe point of context switch of user threads.
-Because of functional programming style, new data are often created and it is known that
-[such data allocation is regulaly enough for context switching](http://www.aosabook.org/en/ghc.html).
+Because of functional programming style, new data are frequently created and it is known that [such data allocation is regulaly enough for context switching](http://www.aosabook.org/en/ghc.html).

 Use of lightweight threads makes